plotdb/form/doc/widget.md

  - `init()`: initialization
  - `render()`: called after switching mode, setting values or validating, for re-rendering
  - `isEmpty(v)`: provide `isEmpty` check above basic check against undefined or '' values.
+   - if omitted, by default a value is empty if a value is undefined or is an empty string ( '' ).
  - `validate(v)`: validate the given value ( the stored value, maybe structued ) manually
    - we pass structured value here before mod may want to validate the whole value.
  - `content(v)`: return semantic content instead of structure content.
+   - if omitted, return the value from `value()` directly
    - return value may still be a structured data such as array or object, if widget intetionally does this.
      - however all the returned value should be considered as "content".
    - `@plotdb/form` validator use this to get value for validation.